-Discuss with participants: How can you ensure that your local media understand the importance of tourism to the economy and seek their support and cooperation in promoting tourism?
+Discuss with participants: How can you ensure that your local media understand the importance of tourism to the economy and seek their support and cooperation in promoting the destination as a safe place to visit?

 6. During A Crisis: Minimising Damage in a Crisis ⊙